Pelosi calls for U.S. and world leaders to boycott China's 2022 Olympics

-WASHINGTON (Reuters) - U.S. House of Representatives Speaker Nancy Pelosi on Tuesday called for a U.S. diplomatic boycott of the 2022 Winter Olympics in Beijing, criticizing China for human rights abuses and saying that global leaders who attend would lose their moral authority.
+WASHINGTON (Reuters) -U.S. House of Representatives Speaker Nancy Pelosi on Tuesday called for a U.S. diplomatic boycott of the 2022 Winter Olympics in Beijing, criticizing China for human rights abuses and saying global leaders who attend would lose their moral authority.

 Pelosi, a Democrat, told a bipartisan congressional hearing on the issue that heads of state around the world should shun the games, scheduled for February.

-“Let’s not honor the Chinese government by having heads of state go to China,” Pelosi said.
+“Let’s not honor the Chinese government by having heads of state go to China,” she added.

 “For heads of state to go to China in light of a genocide that is ongoing - while you’re sitting there in your seat - really begs the question, what moral authority do you have to speak again about human rights any place in the world?” she said.

+“Big business wants to make lots of money, and it doesn’t seem to matter what cruelty - even genocide - that the host nation commits,” Smith said.

+Democratic Congressman Jim McGovern added the Games should be postponed to give the International Olympic Committee time to “relocate to a country whose government is not committing atrocities.”

-“If we can postpone an Olympics by a year for a pandemic, we can surely postpone the Olympics for a year for a genocide,” McGovern said, referring to the decision by Japan and the International Olympic Committee to delay the 2020 Summer Games in Tokyo due to COVID-19.
+“If we can postpone an Olympics by a year for a pandemic, we can surely postpone the Olympics for a year for a genocide,” McGovern said, referring to the decision by Japan and the IOC to delay the 2020 Summer Games in Tokyo due to COVID-19.

-“This would give the IOC time to relocate to a country whose government is not committing atrocities,” McGovern said.

 Demands for some form of boycott of the Beijing Games are growing.